rebornix/vscode-vs-keybindings/README.md

 This extension ports popular Visual Studio keyboard shortcuts to Visual Studio Code.
 After installing the extension and restarting VS Code your favorite keyboard shortcuts from Visual Studio are now available.

-## What keyboard shortcuts are included?

-You can see all the keyboard shortcuts in the extension's contribution list.

 ## Why don't all the keyboard shortcuts work?

 VS Code does not implement all of the commands available in Visual Studio.
 If you would like to see a feature in VS Code that is in Visual Studio, please open an [issue on GitHub](https://github.com/Microsoft/vscode/issues/new).